Why is my iPhone getting hot?

 Turn off Bluetooth

-Bluetooth is another function that requires constant power from your phone, whether it’s searching for a device or staying paired to one.
+Bluetooth is another function that requires constant power from your iPhone, whether it’s searching for a device or staying connected to one.
 Keep Bluetooth turned off when you’re not using it so your phone isn’t overworked.

 Cut down on streaming

-Constant uptime might be taking a toll on your phone.
-Not only is the phone designed to stay in your pocket most of the time, your eyes can only take so much.
-If phone heat corresponds with screen time, find a different device to stream from… or start getting into podcasts.
+Constant uptime might be taking a toll on your phone — and your eyes.
+If phone heat corresponds with screen time, find a different device to stream from.
+Or listen to a podcast to give your eyes a rest!

-Tap Settings, scroll down to Battery (green icon), and tap Lower Power Mode.
 Your iPhone turns this function off every so often, so you’ll have to re-enable it if you want to keep using it.
-The battery icon in the upper-right will appear yellow when it’s in low power mode.
+The battery icon in the upper right will appear yellow when it’s in low-power mode.

 Restart your phone